 Determining Legal Decision Making

 Many factors are evaluated by the court before deciding to award legal decision making to either parent.
-Call an Enholm Law, PLLC Buckeye legal decision making attorney today and arrange a free consultation to evaluate your specific situation.
+Call an Enholm Law, PLLC Buckeye legal decision making attorney today and arrange a consultation to evaluate your specific situation.
 These factors could include but are not limited to:

 - The age of the child.